-The Board consists of seven members, including four managers appointed by Altice USA and its subsidiaries (the "Altice Members") and three managers appointed by NHIP III Lantern Holding LLC (the "MSIP Member", and together with the Altice Members, the "Members" and each a "Member")).
-The Board may in the future create an audit committee and a compensation committee.
-The Board may also have additional committees, as determined from time to time.
+The Board consists of ten members, including five managers appointed by Altice USA and its subsidiaries (the "Altice Members") and four managers appointed by NHIP III Lantern Holding LLC (the "MSIP Member", and together with the Altice Members, the "Members" and each a "Member")).
+The Board also includes one non-voting executive manager.
+The Board has a compensation committee and may have additional committees, as determined from time to time.

-Pursuant to the LLC Agreement, a Member who holds: (i) 50% or more of the common units of Parent shall be entitled to appoint four managers; (ii) less than 50% but 40% or more of the common units of Parent shall be entitled to appoint three managers; (iii) less than 40% but 30% or more of the common units of Parent shall be entitled to appoint two managers; (iv) less than 30% but 20% or more of the common units of Parent shall be entitled to appoint one manager; and (v) less than 20% of the common units of Parent shall not be entitled to appoint any managers.
+Pursuant to the LLC Agreement, a Member who holds: (i) 50% or more of the common units of Parent shall be entitled to appoint five managers; (ii) less than 50% but 40% or more of the common units of Parent shall be entitled to appoint four managers; (iii) less than 40% but 30% or more of the common units of Parent shall be entitled to appoint three managers; (iv) less than 30% but 20% or more of the common units of Parent shall be entitled to appoint two managers; and (v) less than 20% of the common units of Parent shall not be entitled to appoint any managers.
 In the event that a Member holds less than 20% but at least 10% of the common units of Parent, such member will be entitled to appoint one observer to attend Board meetings.
 In addition, the LLC Agreement will require that the chairman of the Board be a manager jointly appointed by the Altice Members and the MSIP Member so long as the MSIP Member holds at least 40% or more of the common units of Parent.
 If the MSIP Member's ownership of common units of the Company falls below 40%, then the chairman will resign as chairman if he or she was a manager appointed by the MSIP Member, and the Altice Members shall have the right to appoint the new chairman.